API Request Examples¶

 To learn more, see Custom Rules.

 When you update a custom rule, the request body only needs to include the field(s) you want to modify.
 Anything that isn’t included isn’t changed.
-For a full list of fields, see the API Reference.
+For a full list of fields, see the request body schema in the API Reference.

 https://api.riskmanager.fugue.co/v0/rules/{rule_id}